awarenessxz/react-micro-frontend/README.md

 ## Experiments

 1. **[Experiment A - Component Library](ExperimentA)**
-    - Using a custom reusable React Component Library to share common components across projects
+    - Using a custom reusable React Component Library to share common components across projects.

 2. **[Experiment B - Cam Jackson Micro Frontend Framework](ExperimentB)**
     - This is based on the article published by Cam Jackson in end 2019 on his idea on how to implement Micro-frontend.